 - Learn how to use Google Analytics – Monitoring and reporting is part of the job responsibilities of a DM.

-- Learn from experienced digital marketers – if you have the opportunity apply to work in a company with experienced managers.
+- Learn from experienced digital marketers – if you have the opportunity, apply for an entry-level digital marketing job in a company with experienced managers.
 If not, try to follow the work of other marketers and where possible replicate their steps (not copy).

-It will take time to become an expert in all digital marketing components but unlike other professions, it’s skills you can gradually acquire without the need of a special educational background.
+It will take time to become an expert in all digital marketing components but unlike other professions, it’s skills you can gradually acquire without the need for special educational background.